Looking for a few simple tips and tricks to get your rose bushes blooming more than ever this summer?

 #3) Watering For Better Blooms!
 How To Keep Rose Bushes Blooming

 Roses need and use water to keep their stems and foliage healthy.
 But more importantly, they also need water to produce buds and blooms.
 Without enough moisture in the soil during the hot and dry summer months, they will start to slow bloom production.
-And if they get dry enough, they will stop it all together.
+And if they get dry enough, they will stop it altogether.

 For proper health and flower production, your roses need to be getting one to two inches of water per week.
 If you are not getting that in rainfall, hand watering is a must.